Ravi Gupta: Education

 Gupta attended Brentwood School from 1987 to 1994.
 Gupta gained his undergraduate medical degree from Cambridge University in 1997 and then clinical degree from Oxford University in 2001, whilst completing a Master in Public Health at Harvard School of Public Health (1998-1999).
 He subsequently trained in infectious diseases in Oxford and The Hospital for Tropical Diseases (UCLH) and completed a PhD in Virology with Deenan Pillay and Greg Towers at UCL.
 He was elected to Fellowship of the Academy of Medical Sciences in 2021 and to Fellowship of the Royal Society of Biologists in 2022.

 Career

 Gupta researches HIV, from basic science of how the virus interacts with human cells and the immune system to the emerging problem of drug resistant HIV.
 More recently he has worked on COVID-19 rapid diagnostics, SARS-CoV-2 intra host evolution, replication, cell tropism and entry, as well as evasion from B cell immunity.

 Gupta was formerly Full Professor at University College London (2016-2019).
-He is head of the Gupta Lab and has been a Wellcome Trust Fellowship holder since 2007.
+He is head of the Gupta Lab and was supported by Wellcome Trust Fellowships from 2007 to 2023.

 Gupta's HIV-1 work spans the UK and sub Saharan Africa.
-The lab focuses on two areas:
+The lab focuses on four main areas: